Bloom Into You: Characters

 Sayaka's ex-girlfriend and senpai from middle school, who initially confesses to and forms a relationship with her which she later breaks off, saying that it was "just a phase" and that they cannot have a relationship as two girls.
-In the manga and anime, Chie is not named, only referred to as "senpai" by Sayaka, but is named in the Regarding Saeki Sayaka novels.
+In the manga and anime, Chie is not named and only referred to as "senpai" by Sayaka, but is named in the Regarding Saeki Sayaka novels.